JUDY DUNAWAY

 EDUCATION

 - Ph.D. in Music Composition at State University of New York, Stony Brook, New York.
-Studied composition with Daria Semegen and multi-media art with Christa Erickson.
-Dissertation topic: Audio streaming.
+Studied electronic composition with Daria Semegen and multimedia art with Christa Erickson.
+Dissertation advisor: Daniel Weymouth, Director of Computer Music.
 Graduated May 2007.

 - Post-graduate research at the Zentrum fuer Kunst und Medientechnologie (ZKM), Karlsruhe, Germany, academic year 2000-2001.
 Research topic: MP3 compression format.